VegaDeftwing/OpGuidesHugoSrc/content/Music/sources.md

 an **LFO** is a Low Frequency Oscillator, they can still be either digital or analog (DCO or VCO), but they typically have a max frequency of around a hundred hertz and are meant to be used to control other things, not make sound to hear directly.

-Some oscillators, weather digital or analog, cover enough range to be either a 'normal' oscillator used for sounds you're intended to hear or an LFO, so there's not always a clear distinction.
+Some oscillators, whether digital or analog, cover enough range to be either a 'normal' oscillator used for sounds you're intended to hear or an LFO, so there's not always a clear distinction.

 {{< hint info>}}